IBM-Blockchain-Archive/cp-web/docs/use_local_hyperledger.md

 The network is all setup.

 Next we need to **copy the peer data and pass it to our demo node.js application**.
-This is done by editing the `mycreds_docker_compose.json` file which lives in the root of the marbles app.
+This is done by editing the `mycreds.json` file which lives in the root of the marbles app.

-We have added two mycreds files.
-One as a docker-compose example and one as a bluemix network example.
-Line 154 uses `mycreds_docker_compose.json` and should NOT be commented out.
-Line 155 with `mycreds_bluemix.json` should be commented out.
-**Double check that [app.js](../app.js#L154) is using the correct file.**

 All we must do is edit the file with information about your network.
 If you want more details of setup options then take a look at the [SDK's documentation](https://github.com/IBM-Blockchain/ibm-blockchain-js).